 Important!
 Treatment of any disease can only be prescribed by a doctor!

 Important!
-Both sexual partners must be treated for candidiasis.
+Both sexual partners need to be treated for candidiasis.

 Treatment of thrush in men